A New Vision of Reality...

 break through the concepts and beliefs, whether religious, scientific

-or political, which currently govern our culture and constrict the expansion
+or political, which currently govern world culture and constrict the expansion

 of our understanding and our compassion.